-This Cataract Canyon river rafting trip will be cradled in Canyonlands National Park, recently certified as a “Dark Sky Park” by the International Dark Sky Association.
-While your days will be spent luxuriating in the sunshine, exploring ancient side-canyons and facing some of the biggest whitewater in North America, your nights will open up a whole new world.
+This Cataract Canyon river rafting trip will be cradled in Canyonlands National Park, an official “Dark Sky Park” accredited by the International Dark Sky Association.
+While your days will be spent luxuriating in the sunshine, exploring side-canyons and facing some of the biggest whitewater rapids the Colorado River has to offer, your nights will open up a whole new world.
 Using both binoculars and the naked eye, we will explore the Milky Way, see the Andromeda Galaxy, watch satellites and meteors, and learn constellations.

-- Explore the Heart of Canyonlands under a star filled dark sky
+- Explore the heart of Canyonlands National Park

 - Classic Southern Utah Red Rock Desert Environment